Pictures Are to Words as Conversations are to Surveys

 - Launchrock style landing pages that require your prospects to invest their credibility by tweeting, blogging, or otherwise announcing their interest in your offering to their friends before you give them access to your beta.
 This is destroying the value of any endorsement you might ever generate.

-One conversation is worth between 100 and 10,000 survey responses.
-Provided you are listening and prepared to be surprised.
+One conversation is worth between 100 and 10,000 survey responses, provided that you are listening and prepared to be surprised.

-A dozen to two dozen conversations with relevant and knowledgeable individuals will put you will be well ahead of any survey based approach.
+A dozen to two dozen conversations with knowledgeable individuals will put you well ahead of any survey based approach.